stephenslab/dsc/README.md

 0.2.7.8

-- Implement a prelimilary `%include` feature to facilitate collaboration.
+- Implement a preliminary `%include` feature to provide alternative code organization style.
 - Allow for `!` operator in `List()` and `Dict()`.
+- [minor] Various bug fixes.

 0.2.7.7